アイスランド

 Fáskrúðsfjörður

-The French Museum is an award-winning museum housed in the former doctor’s residence and the French hospital.
-The exhibits inside the tunnel connecting the two buildings are a must-see.
+The "French Museum" is an award-winning museum housed in the former doctors' residence and the French hospital; exhibits in the tunnel linking the two buildings are a must-see.

 The Fljótsdalshérað area is special in several ways:

 Egilsstaðir also has excellent restaurants.
-The centrally located Cafe Nielsen is charming and very popular.
-Many hotels (Lake Hotel, Hotel Hérað, Hotel Valaskjálf) also have highly rated restaurants.
+"Cafe Nielsen" in the town centre is charming and very popular.
+Several hotels (Lake Hotel, Hotel Herad, Hotel Valaskjalf) also have highly rated restaurants.

-A regional specialty is reindeer meat.
+A local specialty is reindeer meat.

-• Attachment Image from Itinerary Row: 120157
+• Attachment Image from Itinerary Row: 120157 Image from PlaceId: ChIJ056oDYAEzEgRVH98LGtBv5U Image from PlaceId: ChIJ056oDYAEzEgRVH98LGtBv5U

 Meals B/F:⚪︎ LUN:× DIN:×